List of Saab JAS 39 Gripen potential operators and failed bids: Norway

 On 18 January 2008, the Norwegian Ministry of Defence issued a Request for Binding Information (RBI) to the Swedish Defence Material Administration, who issued an offer for 48 Gripens in April 2008.
 On 20 November 2008, the selection of the F-35 Lightning II for the Royal Norwegian Air Force was announced, stating that it was the only candidate to meet all operational requirements; media reports claimed the requirements were tilted in the F-35's favour.
 Saab and Sweden's defence minister Sten Tolgfors stated that Norway's cost calculations were flawed; the offer being for 48 Gripens over 20 years, but Norway had extrapolated it to operating 57 aircraft over 30 years, thus doubling the cost; cost projections also failed to relate to the Gripen's operational costs.
 Norway also calculated greater attrition losses than what Sweden considered reasonable.
 According to Tolgfors, Norway's decision complicated further export deals.
 In December 2010, leaked United States diplomatic cables revealed that the United States deliberately delayed Sweden's request for access to an AESA radar until after Norway's selection, and that Norway's consideration of the Gripen "was just a show" and that Norway had purchased the F-35 due to "high-level political pressure" from the US.

+Peru

+In July 2025 the Peruvian government announced that it is purchasing 24 JAS 39E/F aircraft from Sweden to replace its ageing Mirage 2000s and MiG-29s.
+However the deal was never formalized before the impeachment of President Dina Boluarte, and the decision was officially reversed in February 2026 by the interim administration.
+In April 2026 Peru instead selected the F-16 Block 70.
+While there were initially concerns that the F-16 deal was also falling through it was eventually formalized and the first payment made.